This section discusses PL_exception()

 Note that many of the C API functions may call PL_raise_exception()

-.
+and return FALSE.
 The user shall test for this, cleanup and

-make the foreign function return FALSE
+make the foreign function return FALSE.

 PL_exception()